Bridging integrated information theory and the free-energy principle in living neuronal networks: Methods

+No formal a priori power analysis was performed.
+The final dataset comprised 27 experiments from 12 neuronal cultures.
+Experiments with severe recording noise that precluded reliable analysis were excluded during quality control before statistical analysis.
+Within the 27 included experiments, all 100 sessions were analyzed, yielding a total of 2,700 sessions; no sessions were excluded.
+Blinding was not performed because the analyses required access to the source-state and stimulation labels and were conducted using predefined computational procedures.
+No allocation to experimental groups was involved.

 For comparisons between two paired groups, the Wilcoxon signed-rank test was used.
-For the meta-analysis of Spearman correlation coefficients $\rho_i$ obtained from each experiment, values were first transformed into the Fisher-$z$ domain: $ z_i = \frac{1}{2}\ln\frac{1+\rho_i}{1-\rho_i}.$ Sampling variances were approximated as $\mathrm{Var}(z_i) \approx (1+\rho_i^2/2)/(n-3)$ \cite{bonett2000sample}, where $n$ denotes the number of paired observations (i.e., the number of data points per experiment contributing to the correlation).
-Between-experiment heterogeneity was assessed using Cochran’s $Q$ statistic and the $I^2$ statistic \cite{higgins2002quantifying}.
+For the meta-analysis of Spearman correlation coefficients $\rho_i$ obtained from each experiment, values were first transformed into the Fisher-$z$ domain: $z_i = \frac{1}{2}\ln\frac{1+\rho_i}{1-\rho_i}$.
+Sampling variances were approximated as $\mathrm{Var}(z_i) \approx (1+\rho_i^2/2)/(n-3)$ \cite{bonett2000sample}, where $n$ denotes the number of paired observations (i.e., the number of data points per experiment contributing to the correlation).
+Between-experiment heterogeneity was assessed using the $Q$ statistic and the $I^2$ statistic \cite{higgins2002quantifying}.
 Given the presence of heterogeneity, we estimated pooled effects using a random-effects model with DerSimonian--Laird estimation \cite{dersimonian1986meta} of the between-experiment variance $\tau^{2}$.
 Random-effects weights were defined as $w_i = 1/(\mathrm{Var}(z_i)+\tau^{2})$, and the pooled effect size was computed as $z_{\text{RE}}=\sum_i w_i z_i / \sum_i w_i$.
 The corresponding standard error was $\text{SE}_{\text{RE}} = \sqrt{1/\sum_i w_i}$ and p-values were obtained from the two-sided $Z$-test.
 Finally, $z_{\text{RE}}$ and the 95\% confidence interval $z_{\text{RE}} \pm 1.96 \, \text{SE}_{\text{RE}}$ were back-transformed to the correlation scale using $\rho=\tanh(z)$.
 Random-effects estimates, together with heterogeneity statistics ($Q$, $I^2$, and $\tau^2$), are reported in the Results.
+All random-effects meta-analyses included the effect estimates obtained from the 27 included experiments.

+For the meta-analysis of regression coefficients, the coefficient estimate $\hat{\beta}_i$ and its squared standard error $\mathrm{SE}(\hat{\beta}_i)^2$ from each experiment were used as the effect size and sampling variance, respectively.
+Coefficients were pooled using the same DerSimonian--Laird random-effects procedure.
+Because these regressions were intended to characterize conditional session-wise associations among variables derived from the same recordings, the coefficients were interpreted descriptively rather than causally.